Elmyr de Hory: Early life

 De Hory claimed that he was born into an aristocratic family, that his father was an Austro-Hungarian ambassador and that his mother came from a family of bankers.
-However, subsequent investigation has suggested that de Hory's childhood was, more likely, of a middle-class variety; he was born Elemér Albert Hoffmann on April 14, 1906.
+However, subsequent investigation has suggested that de Hory more likely had a middle-class childhood; he was born Elemér Albert Hoffmann on April 14, 1906.
 (An acquaintance, Fernand Legros, said that de Hory was born in Budapest (Hungary) 14 April 1905, but that de Hory would change the date to 1914 to appear younger.)
 Both his parents were Jewish.
 His father's occupation was listed as "wholesaler of handcrafted goods."
 His parents did not divorce when he was sixteen, as he had asserted in the Clifford Irving biography.

 At the age of 16, he began his formal art training in the Nagybánya artists' colony (now in Romania).
 At 18, he joined the Akademie Heinmann art school in Munich, Germany, to study classical painting.
 In 1926 he moved to Paris and enrolled in the Académie de la Grande Chaumière, where he studied under Fernand Léger.
 By the time he concluded his traditional education in Paris in 1928, the focus of his studies in figurative art had been eclipsed by Fauvism, Expressionism, Cubism and other nontraditional movements, all of which made his art appear passé, out of step with new trends and public tastes.
 This harsh reality and the economic shock waves of the Great Depression dimmed any prospects of his making a living from his art.
 New evidence (Geneva police records) indicates charges and arrests for minor crimes during the late 1920s and '30s.

 He returned to Hungary at the outbreak of the Second World War.
 Shortly after, he became involved with a British journalist and suspected spy.
 This friendship landed him in a Transylvanian prison for political dissidents in the Carpathian Mountains.
 During this time, de Hory befriended the prison camp officer by painting his portrait.
 Later, during the Second World War, de Hory was released.

 Within a year, de Hory was imprisoned in a German concentration camp for being both a Jew and a homosexual.
-(His homosexuality was proven over time, and while investigation into his past has shown the likelihood that he was at one time christened as a Calvinist, such an ostensible religious affiliation did not stop the Nazi government from targeting Jews for extermination.)
+(His homosexuality was proven over time, and while investigation into his past has shown the likelihood that he was at one time christened as a Calvinist, such an ostensible religious affiliation did not stop the Nazi government from targeting a Jew for extermination.)
 He was severely beaten and was transferred to a Berlin prison hospital, from which he escaped.
 He returned to Hungary, and it was there, he said, that he learned that his parents had been killed and their estate confiscated.
 However, according to Mark Forgy's account, both de Hory's mother and brother were listed as Holocaust survivors.